matthewliu2000/htmlwebpage/index.md

 ![Minesweeper](./assets/ASMMinesweeperSS.png)

 **ePortfolio Project**
-- This webpage was started as a class project created in ECE3005 Technical Communications class.
+- This webpage was the end project as a class project created in ECE3005 Technical Communications class. [link to start of webpage](https://matthewliu2000.github.io/page/)

 **Pacman Game with MBED Hardware and Programmed in C++**
 ![pacman](./assets/pacman.png)